- Automotive service technicians and mechanics

 You don’t have to wait years to start your career or move up the chain of command.

-Earning a certificate or associate’s degree in Kirtland’s Automotive Technologies program will make you more attractive to potential employers — or ready to go after a promotion.
+Earning a certificate or associate’s degree in Kirtland’s auto tech training program will make you more attractive to potential employers — or ready to go after a promotion.

-If you want to survive in the field, it is time to transition from mechanic to technician.
+If you want to survive in the field, it is time to transition from auto mechanic to auto technician.